-Information Content Factor and Information Leakage: JE monitors the quality of executions from all venues accessed by measuring their toxicity as well as expected versus realized fill rates to assess the level of leakage.

-When selecting / onboarding a third-party broker as an executing broker in a market where Jefferies does not have a direct trading venue membership (or as a back-up in a membership market), several factors are considered as part of the selection process, these can include technical infrastructure; technical support; commission rates charged; operational support; counterparty risk; and available limit structure.
+- Liquidity venue monitoring: Jefferies undertakes periodic reviews of execution venues regardless of whether Jefferies is connected to the liquidity venue.
+Factors assessed include universe of securities covered; liquidity; market / sector share capture; post trade set up and structure; types / nature of participants; sustainability of liquidity venue; fee structure; and order placement functionality. - Information Content Factor and Information Leakage: Jefferies monitors the quality of executions from all venues accessed by measuring their toxicity as well as expected versus realized fill rates to assess the level of leakage. - Third-party Broker Usage: When selecting / onboarding a third-party broker as an executing broker in a market where Jefferies does not have a direct trading membership (or as a back-up in a membership market), several factors are considered as part of the selection process, these can include technical infrastructure; technical support; commission rates charged; operational support; counterparty risk; and available limit structure.
 In most cases the broker selected is only utilized in a Direct Market Access capacity whereby Jefferies is using the third-party broker's technical connectivity/gateway to a trading venue and their membership of that venue to place and execute order flow.
 In these cases, the broker will not interact with the order flow and Jefferies remains in full control of where and when orders are submitted.
 Each of these brokers is assessed prior to connectivity being established as well as on an on-going basis.
-In each market, there is a primary and secondary broker.
-In the event a technical, or any other, issue occurs with the primary broker, the secondary broker connection can be migrated to the primary location in real time.
-Jefferies may also use a third-party broker as an executing broker in cases where it does not utilize Direct Market Access, in such cases Jefferies will consider the factors listed above (technical infrastructure; technical support; commission rates charged; operational support; risk and available limit structure) in its selection process.
+In general for non-ID markets, there is a primary broker and one or more alternate brokers.
+In the event a technical, or any other, issue occurs with the primary broker, the alternate broker connection can be migrated to the primary location in real time.
+For ID markets, due to onboarding and other constraints, orders cannot be changed to another broker and the client would be advised to trade away.
+Jefferies may also use a third-party broker as an executing broker in cases where it does not utilize Direct Market Access, in such cases Jefferies will consider the factors listed above (technical infrastructure; technical support; commission rates charged; operational support; counterparty risk and available limit structure) in its selection process.

-Fixed Income Monitoring and Review:

-Jefferies Fixed Income (JFI) has implemented a best execution monitoring process.
-The monitoring system flags for further investigati on, trade executions outside of threshold parameters.
-JFI evaluates these exceptions, when applicable, to provide feedback to improve overall best execution performance.
+Fixed Income Monitoring and Review: Jefferies has implemented a best execution monitoring process.
+The monitoring system flags for further investigation on trade execution outside of threshold parameter.
+Jefferies evaluates these exceptions, when applicable, to provide feedback to improve overall best execution performance.